bradygp/smashing-notes/presentation.md

 ## Monolouge
 Performance isn't really about milliseconds and kilobytes, it's about perception.
 If you are waiting for a bus for 15 minutes, but it feels like 30, does that make it better?
 People hate waiting.

+Amazon.com feels like it loads in about 2s - 3s, but it isn't fully loaded for ~15s.
+Performance is not the same as perception.

 ## LET'S DO AN ACTIVITY
 Give everyone a post-it note and pen, tell them we will all be waiting and the writing down how long they think they waited for.
 Participants shouldn't mentally keep track of the time, or watch a clock (that's cheating).
 At the end of some time between 30s - 2min have the participants write down how long they waited and compute the average.